cover-me/cover-me.github.io/_posts/2020-05-08-The-phase-diagram-of-a-single-dot-coupled-to-a-superconductor.md

 If $U = 0$, the spectrum is $\{E_1,E_2,E_3,E_4\} = \{\epsilon,\epsilon,-\sqrt{\Delta^2+\epsilon^2}+\epsilon,\sqrt{\Delta^2+\epsilon^2}+\epsilon\}$.
 The ground state engergy is $E_3$, while the excitation energy is $\sqrt{\Delta^2 + \epsilon^2}$ or $2\sqrt{\Delta^2 + \epsilon^2}$, just like there are 0, 1, or 2 quasiparticles whoes energy is $\sqrt{\Delta^2 + \epsilon^2}$.

-We then try the BdG Hamiltonian mentioned in [this](../../../2019/05/11/something-about-particle-hole-symmetry.html) post as a test.
+We then try the BdG Hamiltonian mentioned in [this](../../../2019/05/11/something-about-particle-hole-symmetry.html) old post as a test (and find something wrong...).

 $$
 \begin{align}